History of the National Bible Month

 National Bible Week

-The history of a national decree honoring the Bible was originally authored as “Bible Week” by President Ferdinand Marcos.
-He signed Presidential Proclamation No. 2242, s 1982, declaring a nationwide Bible Week celebration in the month of November.
-It was later moved to January by President Corazon Aquino who issued Proclamation No. 44, s 1986.
-She wanted to start the year with the Word of God.
+The history of a national decree honoring the Bible was authored initially as “Bible Week” by President Ferdinand Marcos.
+He signed Presidential Proclamation No. 2242, s 1982, declaring a nationwide Bible Week celebration in November.

 National Bible Month | Proclamation No. 124